The Creation of the World—What the Bible Really Says

 Let’s start with the “why” behind creation.

 God created a beautiful, perfect world for us to live in.
-And He created us to be able to receive His love, love the people and the world around us, and to freely return that love to Him.
+And He created us in his own image to be able to receive His love, love the people and the world around us, and to freely return that love to Him.

 This question can also be asked of a couple who desires to have a child.
 What is the purpose of having a child?
 Well, ideally, a couple would want a child to love and nurture a new human being.
 To bring it happiness and joy.
 To build an environment that helps them thrive and live a full life.

 The same can be said of God and creation.

 We can better understand this answer by looking at who God is.
 What is His character, and what purpose could He have had to create this world and humanity?

 The Bible tells us that God is love (1 John 4:8).
 It also tells us that He is nurturing and creative (Isaiah 49:15, Psalm 104:24).

 These aren’t just characteristics of God—this is who God is!
 God is our ultimate example of love and creativity.